Firefighters dispatched to Capital Heights area home for early morning house fire

 According to representatives with the Baton Rouge Fire Department, a home within the 900 block of Steele Boulevard caught fire around 4 a.m.

+They were able to extinguish the flames quickly and prevent them from spreading to other areas of the home.

+According to officials, the cause of the fire was accidental and can be traced back to an exterior receptacle that was dampened after the home was pressure washed..

-As of 6 a.m., officials say the blaze has not resulted in any injuries.
+Officials say the blaze did not result in any injuries.

-Additional details related to the fire will be provided as officials continue to assess the situation.

 More News